AramCodes/AramCodes/README.md

 Fullstack Developer
 -------------------

-I have been coding for a little over a year and a half now and so I have over three years in the IT industry, after switching industries.
-I am preferential to the front-end, but I also have experience with the back-end.
-I have used foundational technologies such as HTML, CSS, JavaScript, React, Java, Spring Boot, MySQL, MongoDB, Bootstrap, SASS, and Tailwind.
+I have experience in the front-end and the back-end.
+I have used technologies such as HTML, CSS, JavaScript, React, Java, Spring Boot, MySQL, MongoDB, Firestore/Firebase, Bootstrap, SASS, and Tailwind.
 I am also familiar with tools such as Git, Maven, Docker, Vs Code, IntelliJ, and Postman.

 * 🌍  I'm based in Orlando
 * 🖥️  See my portfolio at [MyPortfolio](http://aramcodes.github.io/portfolio/)